bvantagelimited/mobile-sdk-showcase-apps/android-ts43-sample-app/README.md

 ---

 ### Flow 2: Verify Phone Number

-**Purpose:** Verify that a given phone number matches the active SIM card

 **Use Case:** When you need to verify a phone number belongs to the user